 Race Start Times

-Please arrive at the meeting point at least 30 min before your race starts.
+Please arrive at the meeting point at least 30 min before your race start or bus.

 Please bring your cell phone and carry it with you.